 If a beneficiary files an appeal regarding only a Medicaid eligibility or premium determination, the entity that receives the appeal will forward it to the Department of Health Access (DVHA), Health Access Eligibility and Enrollment Unit (HAEEU).
 The entity that received the appeal originally will then notify the beneficiary in writing that the issue has been forwarded to and will be resolved by DVHA.
 These appeals will not be addressed through the internal appeal process and will be considered a request for fair hearing as of the date the Medicaid Program received it.

-Filing of Appeals
+Filing of Appea als

+Approved by: Executive Director Date Approved:

 File Name: C-4 Client Grievances and Appeals